 - 1) To start the Automatic Plate Alignment function, manually position the Plate Sensor above the plate.
-At this point the Auto Plate Align Sensor Input should be active. - 2) Press the Automatic Plate Align Softkey at the Part Options screen.
+At this point the Auto Plate Align Sensor Input should be active. - 2) Press the Automatic Plate Align Soft key at the Part Options screen.

 3) A motion sequence will then be executed to detect the right, left, top, bottom and bottom right skew reference edges of the plate.
 In each case, the control will move to the outward edge of the plate until the sensor detects the edge of the plate (off state).
-The control will then reverse motion at a slow speed until the sensor again becomes active.
+The control will then reverse motion at a med speed until the sensor again becomes active then moves off at a slow speed.
 This position is recorded as the respective reference point.
 Motion continues until all five points are detected.